Italian invasion of France: Italian offensive (21–24 June)

 On 20 June, the guns of the Italian fort atop Mont Chaberton—nicknamed "battleship in the clouds" (cuirassé des nuages) by the French—switched targets to the French fort Ouvrage Janus.
 This French position was unable to train its battery of six guns on the Italian position and return fire.
 Due to the supporting fire of the fort, the Italian troops were able to advance and capture the village of Montgenèvre.
 However, no further gains were made in the Briançon sector as the French were able to hold the line.
 On 21 June, the French had been able to manoeuvre a battery of 280-mm mortars of the 154th Artillery Regiment into a position at the foot of the Fort de l'Infernet to fire on Fort Chaberton.
 Over a three-day period, with firing delayed and interrupted by adverse weather, the French were able to silence six of the eight armoured turrets of the Italian fort in only 57 shots.
 Obscured by fog, the remaining two turrets continued to fire until the armistice.

 On 21 June, the main Italian offensive began.
 Early that morning, Italian troops crossed the French border at points all along the front.
 Initially, the Italian offensive enjoyed some level of success.
 The French defensive lines were weakened due to the French high command shuffling forces north to fight the Germans.
 The Italian forces attacking through the Riviera—about 80,000 strong including reserves—advanced about 5 mi on 21 June.
 Near the coast the French had the greatest concentration of forces, about 38,000 troops.

+In the Seuil valley, named after a hamlet located in Maurienne near the town of Modane in Savoy, French forces made up of light field positions based in the small forts prevented the Italians from invading down the vallue.
+The belligerents were pinned down on the Alpine peaks separating France from Italy, unable to retreat, as the Italians forbade any withdrawal.
+The 91st and 92nd Infantry Regiments, lacking mountain equipment, faced a severe ordeal.
+For ten days, the Italians lived without warm clothing or shoes suitable for the harsh climatic conditions of the mountains.
+Without food and without ammunition.
+A number of these soldiers suffered frostbite.